 If thinking about taking another step makes you cringe, know there’s relief.
-At Complete Foot & Ankle in Ridgewood and Garfield, New Jersey, podiatrists Dr. Jacob Reinkraut, Dr. Michelle Suh; Danny Gomez, DPM, FACFAS; and Edward Costa, DPM use extracorporeal pulse activation technology (EPAT) to reduce pain caused by plantar fasciitis and tendonitis.
+At Complete Foot & Ankle in Ridgewood and Newark, New Jersey, podiatrists Dr. Jacob Reinkraut, Dr. Michelle Suh; Danny Gomez, DPM, FACFAS; and Meagan Coleman, DPM, AACFAS use extracorporeal pulse activation technology (EPAT) to reduce pain caused by plantar fasciitis and tendonitis.
 If you have severe foot pain, call Complete Foot & Ankle or book an appointment online today.

 Extracorporeal pulse activation technology (EPAT), also known as shockwave therapy, is an FDA-approved procedure for treating several musculoskeletal disorders.